Jyothishjoy/Gaussian_UMA/README.md

 5. Attached is a sample Gaussian input file (), where `external=('gauuma')` is Gaussian's external call for UMA
 6. Usage: `rung16_uma <n procs> <mem in GB> <Hrs>`

-**Procedure to run MILO using UMA features through Gaussian**

-1. We generated a script called `setup_ensemble-gau_uma.py` to generate a slurm submission script compatible with the UMA run in Milo.
-This will be very useful for the initial equilibration.

-2. Since UMA doesn't have any charge information, it can only do Mechanical Embedding in ONIOM.
-Mechanical embedding is the default in Gaussian.
-   [Use the keyword `ONIOM=EmbedCharge` in Gaussian to activate the effect of MM charges from the real system in the QM calculations on the model system.]

-3. If mechanical embedding is okay for our purpose, we can even use UMA to run trajectories.
-After all, we are using solvents as a cage to trap the active species.